 - Flipboard – one of my most used iOS apps.
 By far the nicest browsing experience for checking Twitter, Google+, Google reader, the New York Times and many other sites.
 It also makes it very easy to post any content to social media sites or to save them to Pocket for later.

 - Google+ – I have found Google+ to be a great place to discover content.
 It’s all about who is in your circles!

 - Zite – another of my most used iOS apps.
 One of many personal magazine apps, I am always impressed at the articles it comes up with based on my interests.
 Also allows saving to Pocket.

 - Twitter – I only use Twitter as a feed of interesting links.
 Again, it’s all about who you follow.
 I also find it to be the best source of breaking news.

-- Google reader – much of what I used to use reader for I now get through other sources.
-However, it is still the best way to keep up with journal articles by subscribing to the journal’s RSS feed (see my current articles list).
-Flipboard and Feedly are great alternative (and more attractive) ways to view your reader feed.
+- Feedly – much of what I used to use RSS for I now get through other sources.
+However, it is still the best way to keep up with journal articles by subscribing to the journal’s RSS feed.
+Flipboard is a great alternative (and more attractive) way to view your feed.

 - Google scholar – a great academic search engine that keeps getting better and better.
 Recently added a way to easily copy citations.